One of her most memorable item songs is Fevicol Se

 In the modern era, more and more often, an ‘Item Number’ is used to promote the film to attract audiences during the trailers- these are usually actresses that are not in the actual film except for the song they perform in.

-Nowadays, high profile actresses participate in this trend, simply as guest dancers.
-These include Veena Malik’s who’s debut ‘Item Number’ ‘Chhanno’ in ‘Gali Gali Chor Hain,’ Bipasha Basu in the film ‘Jodi Breaker’ with song ‘Bipasha – Pyar Ki Bhasha,’ Vidya Balan in the song ‘Ferrari Ki Sewaari’ from the film of the same name, Chitrangda Singh in the song ‘Firana’ from the film ‘Joker’ and Riya Sen in the film ‘Zindagi 50-50’.
+Veena Malik in the song ‘Chhanno’ in ‘Gali Gali Chor Hain; Bipasha Basu in the film ‘Jodi Breaker’ in the song ‘Bipasha – Pyar Ki Bhasha; Vidya Balan in the song ‘Ferrari Ki Sewaari’; Chitrangda Singh in the song ‘Firana’ from the film ‘Joker’ and Riya Sen in the film ‘Zindagi 50-50’.